hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-framework-go.md

             </td>
             <td>
-                - DID rotation command can now rotate to a freshly-made peer DID
-- OOBv2 inviter creates connection on inbound invitation response
-- present-proof controller API can take connection ID instead of DIDs
-- BDD tests have better handling of connection IDs, using BDDContext

-Signed-off-by: Filip Burlacu <filip.burlacu@securekey.com>
+                - WACI way of using invitation as parent threadID may not work with DIDCommV1 where parent thread ID gets reset by messenger while sending propose credential message
+- As a work around, invitation ID can be explicitly used while sending propose credential message
+- Part of #3073

+Signed-off-by: sudesh.shetty <sudesh.shetty@securekey.com>

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-12-30 09:59:33 +0000 UTC
+        Created At 2022-01-06 19:32:53 +0000 UTC
     </div>
 </div>